tma353/PUI2017_tma353/HW7_tma353/readme.md

 HW 7_2

 Reviwed lab work that I completed in class and my tma353 CARTO page having used the SQL sybtax.
-Started with FB55 notebook and looked at examples in other repos, in particular Christian's
+Started with FB55 notebook and looked at examples in other repos, in particular Jack and Christian's work.